top of page

 Persona for average ClassCars user; Figma

-Figuring out the different micro-interactions I could mashup from each was what I spent most of my energy on in the initial stages of this project.
+Figuring out the different product features I could mashup from each app was what I spent most of my energy on in the initial stages of this project.
 These were the three main ideas:

 1. Students can drive other students going to the same location as them and get paid for it